 — Send an email or letter to the Sri Lankan authorities urging them to immediately release Ahnaf.
 You can use this handy letter template from Amnesty.

-- Get creative.
+— Get creative.
 In the spirit of artistic freedom, create a banner, poster or work of art bearing the hashtag #FreeAhnaf – then share it on social media and give us a heads up.
-Alternatively take and share a photo snap of yourself with this campaign print-out (black & white print-out here).
+Alternatively take and share a photo snap of yourself with the campaign print-out below.

 — Simply share this story and encourage others to do the same.